turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/6_power_automate_flows.md

 ### Scopes

 We can use a scope control to group related actions.
-A common policy is to define try, catch and finally scopes to handle errors.
+A common pattern is to define try, catch and finally scopes to handle errors.
 Try would represent the success path.